roseTech/storycoder.dev/Open-Tasks.md

 - [ ] Footer which is visible on all posts/stories
 - [ ] Update plugins (this may be a recurring topic)
 - [x] When a new story is submitted via WordPress, send an E-Mail which contains Markdown
-- [ ] When a new story is submitted via WordPress, automatically upload the story and pictures to GitHub (maybe should be discussed if this is a good idea, to do this automatically, as this can be missused)
+- [ ] When a new story is submitted via WordPress, automatically upload the story and pictures to GitHub (maybe should be discussed if this is a good idea, to do this automatically, as this can be misused)
 - [ ] SEO
 - [x] Create playground for testing WordPress storycoder.dev -> practicecoding.dev